CryptoPH-Xyz/Stuff-from-Academy/README.md

 # Stuff-from-Academy
-Small projects from the academy
+Small projects from the academy <br>
-First Project is a MultiSigWallet that allows up to 10 users
+1) First Project is a MultiSigWallet that allows up to 10 users